 The court appoints attorneys for indigents in cases of murder or other capital crimes.
 In other criminal cases that reach the appellate stage, the court appoints a lawyer to represent the accused if the defendant was not represented previously or reappoints earlier counsel if the appellant can no longer afford that lawyer's services.
+According to the GHRO, many defendants did not have access to legal counsel, and the government lacked adequate legal aid resources to serve demand.
 With the exception of foreign-born drug suspects or persons charged with murder, the courts granted most defendants bail while awaiting trial.